kubedb/cli/docs/guides/redis/private-registry/using-private-registry.md

 When installing KubeDB operator, set the flags `--docker-registry` and `--image-pull-secret` to appropriate value.
 Follow the steps to [install KubeDB operator](/docs/setup/install.md) properly in cluster so that to points to the DOCKER_REGISTRY you wish to pull images from.

-## Deploy Redis database from Private Registry
+## Deploy Redis server from Private Registry

 While deploying `Redis` from private repository, you have to add `myregistrykey` secret in `Redis` `spec.imagePullSecrets`.
 Below is the Redis CRD object we will create.